 We all have family treasures that are either on display or are hidden away in various places around our homes.
 So, you may be wondering how to preserve your family treasures for generations to come.

 Well, it does depend on what your heirloom is.
 It can be anything from photographs to letters, papers, medals, and coins.

 There can be quite an assortment of different valuables that are around your home.

 You can preserve your family memories, stories, and lives of course by writing a book.
 In a book, you can write an account of your family members.

 But what do you do with all this other stuff?

 Well, I will explain further in this post.

 Before you do continue reading this post I would like to share with you the following 6-minute video.

 Here you will be shown exactly what you need to do to preserve your family treasures.

-To begin with collect all of your photographs that you have tucked away in draws, cupboards and shoe boxes.
-Before handling the photographs remember to wash your hands and hold them by the edges.
+To begin with collect all of the photographs that you have in draws, cupboards, and shoe boxes.
+Before you handle the photographs remember to wash your hands and hold them by the edges.